 Will participation in teaching and outreach activities help me get into grad school?

 Yes.
 These are not weighted as heavily as research, but they are indicators that you can succeed in graduate school.
 They also provide another avenue for building relationships with faculty members (which helps you get good letters).
 The other things these can help with is getting NSF fellowships.

 Can I send in more than 3 letters of recommendation?

 Yes.
 Most students have to work to find 3 good letters, and those students should certainly not send in extra.
 On the other hand, some students do research in several groups and find they need more than 3 letters to give a full picture of them and their activities.
 If you fail to send in a letter from a research experience, the committee will probably assume that your research experience went poorly.

 My grades are poor.
 Can I still go to graduate school in physics?

 Poor grades will make it more difficult to get into graduate school.
 Doing poor in your freshman year is generally not a problem, but if you have low grades throughout your career, or if your grades drop over time, that will probably make the admissions committee nervous.
 Low grades can be compensated by a strong research effort and a good GRE score.
 You will find that different schools have different thresholds on grades.

 A comprehensive list of fellowships is maintained by Cornell’s Physics Graduate Society.
-Another good resource is Cornell Career Services.
+Another good resource is Cornell Career Services, which is where you will be able to find the Cornell Career Guide to Graduate School Applications.
 In particular, you may wish to look into: